imonem/Zoomcamp2024/Module4_Homework.md

 **What is the code that our CI job will run?
 Where is this code coming from?**

-* *The code that has been merged into the main branch
-* *The code that is behind the creation object on the dbt_cloud_pr_ schema
+* The code that is behind the creation object on the dbt_cloud_pr_ schema
-* *The code from any development branch that has been opened based on main
-* *The code from the development branch we are requesting to merge to main

 ### Question 3 (2 points)